Sendiko/Sendiko/README.md

 **My technical strengths include:**
 * **Kotlin:** I leverage the power of Kotlin to write concise, clean, and maintainable code.
 I'm proficient in utilizing flows, data classes, and interfaces to structure complex data and logic.
-* **Jetpack Compose:** I create beautiful and responsive user interfaces using Jetpack Compose.
-I'm comfortable customizing UI components to achieve your desired design vision.
+* **Compose Multiplatform:** I create beautiful and responsive user interfaces using Jetpack Compose.
+I'm comfortable customizing UI components to achieve your desired design vision for Multiplatform Application.
 * **Architectures:** I believe in well-structured applications.
 I implement MVI (Model-View-Intent) and Clean Architecture principles to promote modularity, testability, and scalability.
 * **Data Persistence:** I understand the importance of efficient data storage.
 I employ Room Database to handle complex and persistent data, while utilizing Datastore Preferences for simpler app state management.
-* **Networking:** I'm adept at making HTTP requests using Retrofit.
-I integrate HttpLoggingInterceptor for insightful debugging and monitoring API interactions.
+* **Networking:** I'm adept at making HTTP requests using Retrofit and Ktor.
+I integrate HttpLoggingInterceptor and Ktor-Logging for insightful debugging and monitoring API interactions.
 * **Dependency Injection:** I believe in efficient development practices.
-I use DaggerHilt as a dependency injection framework to streamline the injection process and improve application code organization.
+I use DaggerHilt and Koin as a dependency injection framework to streamline the injection process and improve application code organization.
 <br>

 [![My Skills](https://skillicons.dev/icons?i=androidstudio,gradle,kotlin,git,postman&theme=dark)]()